 Application Process

 The Department seeks to admit students with the training, dedication, and passion to succeed in an MA or PhD program in Classics.
-Successful applicants, in addition to meeting the minimum admissions requirements outlined above, will be able to articulate why they want to study Classics at the University of Toronto.
+Successful applicants, in addition to meeting the minimum admissions requirements outlined below, will be able to articulate why they want to study Classics at the University of Toronto.
 We are committed to fostering an intellectual environment where diversity of perspectives may thrive.
 To that end, we particularly welcome applicants from groups traditionally under-represented in Classics.

 We accept applications in the Autumn and Winter for admission to degree programs beginning the following September.
 The application deadline is December 15, 2023 for admission to programs beginning in September 2024.
 If exceptional circumstances prevent you from applying by the deadline, please contact the Graduate Coordinator at grad.classics@utoronto.ca.